First Dental Visit Expectations | Adults

 After the dentist sits you up and explains their findings, they will discuss treatment options and alternatives.
 It’s essential to understand why treatment is recommended before moving forward.
 The patient can lose trust if you cannot visualize the problem or understand the issue.

 The dentist can easily visualize many problems for the patient between the x-rays, periodontal probings, and intraoral pictures.
-If you are confused or unsure why treatment is necessary, now is the time to ask any questions.

 Recommended Reading: Top 5 Best All-Natural Whitening Toothpaste

 The financial presentation occurs between the patient and the treatment coordinator.
 If you have insurance, verify that it’s active and apply for treatment estimates.
-The dentist should prioritize the treatment based on your chief complaint, such as treating a painful tooth before replacing a missing tooth.

-Be sure the dentist addresses your complaint!
 The dentist should discuss treatment alternatives along with financial considerations.

 An efficient dental team will have a seamless handoff between the dentist and the treatment coordinator to eliminate confusion.